Opening hours

 What are those green-flashing light along the trail?

 Follow the green-flashing markers to find all installations along the trail.
-Use also the map in the brochure or download the Lights in Alingsås-app for a digital map.
+Also use the map in the brochure or download the Lights in Alingsås-app for a digital map.

 Where is the starting point this year?